txroot/factorylens/README.md

 # Factory Lens

 **Factory Lens** is a modular event-driven automation platform developed by **Microlumin Lda**.
 It integrates cameras, IoT modules, loggers, and intelligent processors into a unified system for monitoring, logging, and executing automated actions based on device events.
+It is a web-based application built using Python (Flask) and MVC model.

 ---